 Read your work in different formats

-This change in perspective lets you reframe your work and think about how it might look to someone else – a crucial consideration for anything you’re planning on sharing.
+This change in perspective lets you reframe your work and think about how it might look to someone else – a crucial consideration for anything you plan to share.

 Ban your red pen, pick up a pad of Post Its or open a separate notes file and read through your work quickly, focusing solely on whether your overall message or series of events is working.